iqtree/iqtree.github.io/doc/AliSim.md

 ------------------
 <div class="hline"></div>

-AliSim supports users to produce alignments from a random tree generated by biologically plausible models (such as Yule-Harding, Uniform, Birth-Death process).
+AliSim supports users in producing alignments from a random tree generated by biologically plausible models (such as Yule-Harding, Uniform, and Birth-Death processes).
 As an example:

      iqtree2 --alisim alignment_yh -t RANDOM{yh/1000}

-* `-t RANDOM{yh/1000}` tells AliSim to generate a random tree with 1000 taxa under Yule-Harding model, with brach lengths following a exponential distribution with mean of 0.1.
+* `-t RANDOM{yh/1000}` tells AliSim to generate a random tree with 1000 taxa under the Yule-Harding model, with branch lengths following a exponential distribution with a mean of 0.1.

-Here AliSim generates `alignment_yh_0.phy` under Jukes-Cantor model.
+Here AliSim generates `alignment_yh_0.phy` under the Jukes-Cantor model.
 If you want to change the model, use -m option as [described above](#simulating-alignments-with-custom-models)

 For the distribution of branch lengths, users could adjust the minimum, the maximum, and the mean of the exponential distribution via the option `-rlen <MIN_LEN> <MEAN_LEN> <MAX_LEN>`.